Carl-Firle/effects-of-mask-wearing-on-human-particle-formation/raw-data/description.md

-#All raw data
+# All raw data

-Here is all raw data stored.
+Here all raw data is stored.

 Protocol includes all events necessary for data validation.